-Note that the same model type can be used to describe both the collector resistor, rcc, and the emitter resistor, ree.
+Note that the same model type can be used to describe both the collector resistor, rcc, and the emitter resistor, rce.
 In this model, only the AREA is declared as a parameter; the resistive value Rv has been declared as a cut.
 Typically, transistor circuits are fabricated on a single chip.
 To minimize the number of fabrication processes, and thus the cost of manufacturing a chip, the transistors on a chip will be very similar and have the same parameters with the exception of the area occupied by each transistor.
-So, declaring all but the AREA parameter as cuts in these models will allow all the parameter declarations to be consolidated in a separate parameter specification model, BJTpar.
-The parameters for multiple transistors can be set once in BJTpar and then connected to the individual BJTs of the circuit being modeled.
+So, declaring all but the AREA parameter as cuts in these models will allow all the parameter declarations to be consolidated in a separate parameter specification model, BJTpar and then connected to the individual BJTs of the circuit being modeled.